MOSDACT-LaSalle/david_final/README.md

 Inspired by Brion Gysin and Ian Sommerville's DREAMACHINE

-DREAMACHINE MK2 attempts to encapsulate the essence and purpose of the original, adding extra elements and interactions, turning it into a semi-exploratory game.
+DREAMACHINE MK2 attempts to encapsulate the essence and purpose of the original, adding extra elements and interactions, turning it into a semi-exploratory game and a live-performative A/V experience.

 DREAMACHINE MK2 is divided in 3 scenes.